 Methods for information gathering have also varied between cycles of the project.
 For example between 1997-99, community researchers gathered both quantitative and qualitative information with small groups of community members or focus groups relevant to each indicator.
-In 2000-01, however, a specific quantitative survey was developed to address, in an integrated way, all of the indicators from the pilot project.
+In 2000-02, however, specific quantitative surveys were developed to address, in an integrated way, all of the indicators from the pilot project.
 Workshops with focus groups were also held to evaluate the results and gather more qualitative information, or stories about the well-being of the community.
-Because methods of information gathering evolved over the four year period, results can not be rigidly compared.
-Instead the results may be generally seen as a series of snap-shots or stories gathered from year to year that provide us insight into some key issues of community health and a general understanding of how the community changed from 1997 and 2001.
+Because methods of information gathering evolved over the five year period, results can not be rigidly compared.
+Instead the results may be generally seen as a series of snap-shots or stories gathered from year to year that provide us insight into some key issues of community health and a general understanding of how the community changed from 1997 and 2002.